Welcome & Overview

 It’s important for you to take part in planning your care after discharge.
 Your transplant team will work with you before you go home to make plans for your follow-up care.

-Before you’re discharged, you’ll need to order a MedicAlert bracelet or necklace.
-Your transplant team will give you an order form and help you fill it out.
 Your bracelet or necklace should be engraved with the statements “Autologous stem cell transplant” and “Irradiated cellular blood components and CMV-safe blood components only.”
 This will let paramedics or hospital staff know what to do if you’re in an accident and can’t tell them yourself.

 Leaving the Hospital